AtharvBorle/Hospitality-Management-System-version-2/README.md

 - **Graphical User Interface**: A professional and user-friendly interface for an enhanced user experience.
 - **Audit Log**: Tracks all changes made within the system, providing a detailed history of actions for compliance and monitoring.
 - **Encryption**: Sensitive information, such as guest details and passwords, is encrypted to ensure data security.
+- **Prepared Statements**: Used prepared statements to prevents SQL Injection Attacks.

 ## Technologies Used
 - **Programming Language**: Java 21